-- 6.1 Where there are concerns that a pupil may have an eating disorder, staff should contact the Head of School, Housemistress, Health Centre or Deputy Head (Pastoral and Boarding). - 6.2 The member of staff contacted will encourage the pupil to attend the Wellness Centre for assessment.
-If the pupil does not want to attend house staff will continue to monitor the pupil closely, and liaise closely with the nurses.
-If there are serious concerns regarding a pupil's health and he/she still refuses to attend the Wellness Centre, then the Senior Deputy must be consulted and a course of action decided upon. - 6.3 Wellness Centre staff will liaise with house staff, senior staff and parents regarding a pupil's condition.
+- 6.1 Where there are concerns that a pupil may have an eating disorder or disordered eating, staff should contact the Head of School, Housemistress, Wellness Centre or Senior Deputy. - 6.2 The member of staff contacted will encourage the pupil to attend the Wellness Centre for assessment.
+If the pupil does not want to attend, house staff will continue to monitor the pupil closely, and liaise closely with the nurses.
+If there are serious concerns regarding a pupil's health and he/she still refuses to attend the Wellness Centre, then the Senior Deputy/Highfield Pastoral Lead must be consulted and a course of action decided upon. - 6.3 Wellness Centre staff will liaise with house staff, senior staff and parents regarding a pupil's condition.
 Ideally this should be with the pupil's consent.
 Health staff need to respect the confidentiality of pupils, although where there is serious concern for that pupil's safety, confidentiality may have to be breached.
 The normal rules of medical confidentiality and Gillick competency apply but where a pupil, who is very unwell and has not given permission for information disclosure, is deemed no longer fit to remain within the school community, his/her parents will be contacted to come and take him/her out of school.
-The pupil should be encouraged to see that it is in his/her interests to allow information to be shared. - 6.4 When a pupil with a suspected or identified eating disorder attends the Wellness centre he/she will be assessed by a nurse and referred to the GP.
+The pupil should be encouraged to see that it is in his/her interests to allow information to be shared. - 6.4 When a pupil with a suspected of having or identified with an eating disorder attends the Wellness centre, he/she will be assessed by a nurse and referred to the GP.
 If a pupil is displaying physical signs or symptoms of an eating disorder he/she will be referred to the GP.
-If a pupil is or is reported to have been displaying behavioural signs and symptoms of an eating disorder he/she will be referred to the GP. - 6.5 When a pupil has been assessed by the GP and there is a diagnosis made of an eating disorder, or there is a strong suspicion of one, then further action will be taken.
+If a pupil is or is reported to have been displaying behavioural signs and symptoms of an eating disorder he/she will be referred to the GP. - 6.5 When a pupil has been assessed by the GP and there is a diagnosis made of an eating disorder, or there is a strong suspicion of one, then further action will be taken, according to the direction of the GP.
 This may include further medical tests and investigations.
-It may include referral to a counsellor, a psychiatrist, or a specialist eating disorder clinic.
+It may also include referral to a counsellor, a psychiatrist, or a specialist eating disorder clinic.
 All of this should happen in collaboration with the pupil, his/her family, other Wellness Centre staff, house staff, and senior staff. - 6.6 If a pupil is physically and emotionally well enough to stay in school, then he/she should do so.
 House and Wellness Centre staff will monitor his/her condition and progress closely to ensure he/she is responding to treatment.
 If he/she is not physically or emotionally well enough to stay at school, he/she should be taken home by her parents to receive treatment and only return to school when well enough to do